Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

     query = '''SELECT TOP 100 * FROM <schemaname>.<nyctaxi_sample>'''
     pd.read_sql(query,conn)

+## <a name="mlmodel"></a>Build Models in Azure Machine Learning

 We are now ready to proceed to model building and model deployment in [Azure Machine Learning](https://studio.azureml.net).
-The data is ready for any of the prediction problems identified earlier, namely:
+The data is ready to be used in any of the prediction problems identified earlier, namely:

-1. Binary classification: To predict whether or not a tip was paid for a trip.
+1. **Binary classification**: To predict whether or not a tip was paid for a trip.

-2. Multiclass classification: To predict the range of tip paid, according to the previously defined classes.
+2. **Multiclass classification**: To predict the range of tip paid, according to the previously defined classes.

-3. Regression task: To predict the amount of tip paid for a trip.
+3. **Regression task**: To predict the amount of tip paid for a trip.

-## <a name="mlmodel"></a>Building Models in Azure Machine Learning

-To begin the modeling exercise, log in to your Azure Machine Learning workspace.
+To begin the modeling exercise, log in to your **Azure Machine Learning** workspace.
 If you have not yet created a machine learning workspace, see [Create an Azure ML workspace](machine-learning-create-workspace.md).

 1. To get started with Azure Machine Learning, see [What is Azure Machine Learning Studio?](machine-learning-what-is-ml-studio.md)

 2. Log in to [Azure Machine Learning Studio](https://studio.azureml.net).

 3. The Studio Home page provides a wealth of information, videos, tutorials, links to the Modules Reference, and other resources.
-Fore more information about Azure Machine Learning, consult the [Azure Machine Learning Documentation Center](http://azure.microsoft.com/documentation/services/machine-learning/).
+For more information about Azure Machine Learning, consult the [Azure Machine Learning Documentation Center](http://azure.microsoft.com/documentation/services/machine-learning/).

-A typical training experiment consists of the following:
+A typical training experiment consists of the following steps:

 1. Create a **+NEW** experiment.
-2. Get the data to Azure ML.
+2. Get the data into Azure ML.
 3. Pre-process, transform and manipulate the data as needed.
 4. Generate features as needed.
 5. Split the data into training/validation/testing datasets(or have separate datasets for each).